How to Find the Best Mortgage Rates

 Federal Interest Rates Will Play a Role in Your Loan Offers

 Oftentimes, interest rates get confusing when buyers hear about the Federal Reserve raising or lowering its rates on the news.
 The Federal Reserve does not set mortgage rates; however, when the Fed raises its interest rates for borrowing, banks and credit unions often raise their own rates as well.
 This is why your mortgage application will result in a higher mortgage interest rate offer after the Fed raises interest rates.
 Your lender is just responding to macroeconomic trends.
+Market conditions and current rates can fluctuate quickly based on economic news, so it’s important to monitor these changes when considering a mortgage.

 You don’t have to be a financial expert to secure a mortgage.
 It just helps to know there is a correlation between the cost to secure a home loan and the economic risks perceived by the Federal Reserve.
+Keep in mind that the advertised rate you see online may differ from the actual rate offered to you, as it often assumes a large down payment and may not reflect your unique borrower profile.

 How to Find the Best Mortgage Rate